Daisypath Next Aniversary Ticker

 Cuti-cuti Sabah: Kinabatangan River / Sukau

-This is one trip that I anticipated the most, because I planned to bring my 15mo baby into the deep jungle and to cruise the longest river in Sabah, the Kinabatangan river at 560km.
+This is one trip that I anticipated the most, because I planned to bring my 15mo baby into the deep jungle and to cruise the longest river in Sabah, the Kinabatangan river.

 At first I was not sure to tag baby along, I even planned to stay back with the boys in KK while the bunch go and enjoy themselves to be bitten by mosquitos and leech.
 SIL helped a lot with the decision making by getting 2 child-size life jackets for the boys.
 Phew!!
 That made me relieved.